mattdesl/budo/docs/basics.md

 ## index.html

 Notice we haven't had to write any HTML!
-If you want to, though, you can drop one in the same folder that you are serving budō from, and it will use that instead of a dynamically generated index.
+If you want to, though, you can drop `index.html` in the same folder that you are serving budō from (or `--dir` folder), and it will use that instead of a dynamically generated index.

 ## local installation